agidincom/en/rules/privacy_policy/home.md

 Object to or restrict the processing of your Personal Information where we rely on legitimate interests as the legal basis for processing.
 You can exercise some of these rights through your Agidin account.
 If you are unable to exercise your rights through your account, please send your request to hi@agidin.com.

 A note about accuracy: Services like Agidin generate responses by reading a user’s request and then predicting the next most likely words that might appear in response.
 In some cases, the most likely next words may not be the most factually accurate ones.
 For this reason, you should not rely on the factual accuracy of output from our models.
 If you notice that Agidin output contains factually inaccurate personal information about you and you would like us to correct the inaccuracy, you may submit a correction request to hi@agidin.com.
 Given the technical complexity of how our models work, we may not be able to correct the inaccuracy.
-In that case, you may request that we remove your personal information from Agidin’s output by filling out this form.
+In that case, you may request that we remove your personal information from Agidin’s output by sending email to hi@agidin.com.

 For information on how to exercise your rights with respect to data we have collected from the internet to train our models, please see this help center article.